-18.7 Playbacks ignore masters levels
+18.8 Playbacks ignore masters levels

 Sometimes it is necessary to program playbacks that are not affected by the Grand Master or Sub Master.
-Use the "Masters do not affect level" option to prevent the Cue Stack being affected by the master faders - this is useful for controlling channels that must stay up - e.g. house lights, smoke machines etc...
+Use the "Ignore Masters" option to prevent the Cue Stack being affected by the master faders - this is useful for controlling channels that must stay up - e.g. house lights, smoke machines etc...
 Cue Stacks set with this option are not affected by grand master, sub master, DBO button.